emagiz/emdocs/mds/microlearning/crashcourse-platform-design-set-as-mapped-in-message-mapping.md

 ##### Intro

 # Set as mapped in message mapping
-In this microlearning we will educate you on the second step of realizing a message mapping which is set as mapped.
+In this microlearning, we will educate you on the second step of realizing a message mapping which is set as mapped.
-This is a optional step and is only necessary in case atleast one mandatory attribute in your target definition cannot be filled based on anything within the target definition/
+This is an optional step and is only necessary in the case at least one mandatory attribute in your target definition cannot be filled based on anything within the target definition/

 Should you have any questions, please contact academy@emagiz.com.

-- Last update: February 3th 2021
+- Last update: February 3th, 2021
 - Required reading time: 2 minutes

 ## 1. Prerequisites
 - Basic knowledge of the eMagiz platform

 ## 2. Key concepts
-This micro learning centers around understanding how you can place a attribute on set as mapped while doing the message mapping.
+This microlearning centers around understanding how you can place an attribute on set as mapped while doing the message mapping.

 With set as mapped we mean: Registering that a certain attribute will be filled with a static input